Change language: Español

 Despite the name, most truck accidents are not accidental at all.
 They are culminations of preventable mistakes, errors, and lapses in judgment.
 In most cases, truck companies and their drivers have it in their power to prevent serious roadway accidents.
 They fail when they do not maintain a safe fleet, drive distracted, or drive drowsy.
 In other situations, third parties like roadway maintenance crews and manufacturing companies contribute to wrecks.
 Common causes of truck accidents includes:

-Improper driving techniques, following too closely, texting and driving, driving under the influence, driving longer than the law allows, and carelessness all greatly contribute to the number of truck accidents on Louisiana roads each year.
+Improper driving techniques, following too closely, texting and driving, drunk driving, driving longer than the law allows, and carelessness all greatly contribute to the number of truck accidents on Louisiana roads each year.

 Big trucks operate using different systems than smaller vehicles.
 They require special care and maintenance.
 Truck company negligence can lead to trucks that break down, experience tire blowouts, or have dangerous brake failures.